-3.08.05 Closed Loans (June 7, 2021)
+3.08.05 Closed Loans Without a Previous Arch MI Commitment (October 1, 2021)

-A closed loan is defined as a loan that did not previously have an Arch MI Commitment issued, no payments have been made and the first payment is not past due.
-Closed loans are eligible for insurance with Arch MI.
+Closed loans that did not previously have an Arch MI Commitment issued are eligible for insurance with Arch MI if no payments have been made and the first payment is not 30 days past due.
 The Age of Documentation requirements in section 3.05.01 must be met.